Best Golf GPS 2025

 Reasons to avoid

-All of the courses on the SX550 have all been walked and mapped by one of SkyCaddie’s half a dozen or so trained course mappers.
+All of these courses have been walked and mapped by one of SkyCaddie’s half a dozen or so trained course mappers.
 Using professional grade satellite equipment, SkyCaddie have personally walked every hole on every course loaded onto the SX550, mapping out the exact size of fairways, shapes of greens and distances to hazards.
+We find this to be hugely impressive and you can only admire that attention to detail.

 Best speaker overall